graciagarpin/graciagarpin/README.md

 - 😲 I love runnning and swimming in cold water ❄️
 - 📫 Know about my experiences at Linkedin [@gracia-garrido](https://www.linkedin.com/in/gracia-garrido/)
 - 🌍 Open to work in Spain, Portugal or remotely
-- 😄 Pronouns: vovô 👵 e vovó 👴 in Potuguese
+- 😄 Pronouns: avô 👵 e avó 👴 in Potuguese

 ### <p align="left"> 🧰 TOOLS </p>